Irreducible symplectic varieties from moduli spaces of sheaves on K3 and Abelian surfaces: Deformations of moduli spaces

 \section{Deformations of moduli spaces}

 In this section we study how moduli spaces vary under deformations and isomorphisms.
-In section 2.1 we recall the notions of $v-$generic polarizations, $v-$walls and $v-$chambers. section 2.2 is devoted to the morphism $a_{v}$ in the case of Abelian surfaces.
-In section 2.3 we introduce deformations of moduli spaces induced by deformations of $(m,k)-$triples along smooth, connected curves.
+In Section 2.1 we recall the notion of polarization which is general with respect to a Mukai vector $v$ and some notions related to that: $v-$generic polarizations, $v-$walls and $v-$chambers.
+Section 2.2 is devoted to the morphism $a_{v}$ in the case of Abelian surfaces.
+In Section 2.3 we introduce deformations of moduli spaces induced by deformations of the datum of a surface $S$, a Mukai vector $v$ on $S$ and a polarization $H$ along smooth, connected varieties.
 In section 2.4 we study isomorphisms between moduli spaces coming from Fourier-Mukai transforms.

 Section 2.5 is devoted to the proof of Theorem \ref{thm:main}, which is the main result of this chapter.
-Our proof of Theorem \ref{thm:main} is heavily based on Theorem 4.4 of \cite{KLS} which asserts that if $H$ is $v-$generic, then the moduli space $M_{v}(S,H)$ is a normal, irreducible projective variety of expected dimension.
-Theorem 4.4 of \cite{KLS} is based on the non-emptyness of moduli spaces of sheaves for generic polarizations and primitive Mukai vectors of positive square (Theorems 0.1 and 8.1 of \cite{Y2}, compare with section 2.4 of \cite{KLS}).
+Our proof of Theorem \ref{thm:main} is heavily based on Theorem 4.4 of \cite{KLS} which asserts that if $v$ is a Mukai vector on a projective K3 or Abelian surface $S$ and $H$ is a $v-$generic polarization, then $M_{v}(S,H)$ is a normal, irreducible projective variety of the expected dimension.
+Theorem 4.4 of \cite{KLS} is based on the nonemptyness of moduli spaces of sheaves for generic polarizations and primitive Mukai vectors of positive square (Theorems 0.1 and 8.1 of \cite{Y2}, compare with section 2.4 of \cite{KLS}).